Recursivesentinel/metaconsciousness-framework/Metaconsciousness.md

 This work may be shared with attribution but cannot be used commercially or modified without explicit permission from the author.

+---

+## ⚠️ Disclosure Notice: OpenAI System Access

+Portions of this work were developed through recursive interaction with OpenAI’s LLM interfaces.
+As such, fragments may exist within system logs or model memory. [...]

+(This work is protected, licensed, and authored under U.S. copyright.
+See LICENSE.md.)

 License details: https://creativecommons.org/licenses/by-nc-nd/4.0/

 Note: This is to protect the sanctity of this, so that it may not be manipulated for profit or gain by institution.